What is "The Amazon Effect"?

 In this article, Supply Chain Digital investigates how “The Amazon Effect" has impacted the landscape of supply chain and manufacturing in terms of customers, supply chains, and technology.

 Due to the always-available and constantly cheap prices that Amazon is able to offer, customer’s expectations when it comes to delivery have changed.
 A few years ago, no one would think twice about waiting for a few days/weeks for something that they ordered online.
-Now, with Amazon even offering in some territories, customers expect the same level of efficiency when interacting with other suppliers.
+Now, with Amazon even offering same day delivery in some territories, customers expect the same level of efficiency when interacting with other suppliers.

 This can be a hard pace for smaller companies to keep up with and is causing similar issues with larger suppliers.
 The effect has even gone as far as to reduce physical shop traffic, which has been reaffirmed by the global pandemic.
 It is easier for a consumer to stay at home and order a product to arrive the next day for convenience.
 The increasing demand at a smaller price means that customers are increasingly impatient, and sometimes will choose products of a lower quality, if it means they can get it faster.